 Claims adjusters are snowed under with too many cases.
-Your injured employee doesn't get the attention he or she deserves.
+Your injured employee doesn't't get the attention he or she deserves.
 In spite of this, Texas business insurance companies continue to downsizing as they strive to increase profits.

 Add managed care to the mix and your Houston employers insurance claim is often outsourced to a case management company.
-The adjuster doesn't even know what is happening or how your injured employee is being treated.
+The adjuster doesn't't even know what is happening or how your injured employee is being treated.

 You just can't notify the Houston insurance company your employee was injured and expect them to do their job.
 You must have a proven process in place to minimize the cost of the injury and expedite your injured employers return to work.

 You are usually penalized and seem to overpay when the audit police make a mistake on an audit?

 Would you allow an IRS agent to conduct an audit without an expert on your side.
 Of course not.
 Then, why allow an insurance company auditor to conduct an audit without an expert at your side?